Saints Mary & Martha Orthodox Monastery

 Prayer and hospitality are the major works of our lives.

-The monastery chapel is currently located in the
+The monastery chapel is now mostly completed

 One of the ways that we provide for ourselves is through planting a vegetable garden.